pooyavahidi/content/ai/neural_networks_inference.md

 The above is the equivalent of a logistic regression model.
 So, we can say that a neural network with one neuron in one layer with the Sigmoid activation function is equivalent to a logistic regression model.

 See this in action [here](https://github.com/pooyavahidi/examples/blob/main/ai/nn_neurons_and_layers.ipynb).

-## Activation Functions Types
-Activation functions are the internal functions of neurons that calculate the output of the neuron.
-Activation functions are non-linear functions.
-The non-linearity of the activation functions is a key factor in the success of neural networks which make them different from linear models like linear regression and make them capable of learning complex patterns from the data.

-**Common Activation Functions**:<br>
-- Sigmoid Function
-- Tanh Function
-- ReLU (Rectified Linear Unit) Function
-- Softmax Function

-**Sigmoid Function**:<br>

-$$g(z) =\sigma(z) = \frac{1}{1 + e^{-z}}$$

-The Sigmoid function is mainly used in the output layer rather than hidden layers.
-It's used in the output layer of binary classification problems.
-More on that [here](classification.md#sigmoid-function).

-**ReLU (Rectified Linear Unit) Function**:<br>

-$$g(z) = \max(0, z)$$

-Currently ReLU function is one the most commonly used activation function in neural networks for hidden layers.
-It's simple and computationally efficient.

 ## Implementation of Forward Pass